vedant-khandelwal/falkonry-csharp-client/README.md

     * Retrieve Pipelines
     * Add data to Eventbuffer (json, stream)
     * Retrieve output of a Pipeline
-    * Add verification data to Pipeline
+    * Add facts data to Pipeline
     * Create/update/delete subscription for Eventbuffer
     * Create/update/delete publication for Pipeline